stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 The last thing to do is to run the application.
-We define a function for printing a warning for those student-problem combinations that have not yet been marked.
+We define a function for printing a warning for those student-problem combinations that have not yet been marked:

 ```idris
 warnPoints : HList [String,String,Double,Double] -> App es ()